fortran-lang/sphinx-fortran-domain/README.md

 # Sphinx Fortran Domain

-Lightweight Sphinx domain providing the *base* to document Fortran projects.
+Fortran-lang's base Sphinx domain to document Fortran projects.

+> **WARNING**: This project is under construction, at this stage you can use it but expect missing features or some rendering bugs.
+Your friendly feedback will be very important to get this project in shape.

 ## Install